Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 ### Anatomy of Hello World

-Looking out our main.rs lets break it down line by line
+Looking at our main.rs lets break it down line by line

 First we have this `fn main() {`

-In Rust, fn is how we describe a function
+In Rust, fn is how we describe a function and a function is basically just a little chunk of code

+We'll talk more about functions in a future video

 We can usually call functions anything we like but when we create an executable program, we need a function called "main" to be the start point

-The parenthesis after the name of the function is where we normally put parameters
+The parentheses after the name of the function is where we normally put parameters

 Parameters are how we pass data into a function, but we don't pass data into the main function so this is empty

-The curly bracket that opens on this line has a matching closing curly bracket, everything inside is part of the function
+The curly bracket that opens on this line has a matching closing curly bracket that denotes where the function ends, everything inside is part of the function

 Inside the function we have one line but lets break it into parts